 BCOM is known for its naturopathic approach to osteopathic education.
 BCOM works hard at promoting the philosophy, science and clinical application of holistic osteopathy and naturopathy within the UK and throughout the international community.

 The Masters in Osteopathy (M.Ost) four year full-time programme has a rigorous academic base and includes professional training and development.
 An integrated research project runs across the final 2 years of the programme.

 Our Masters degree is a Recognised Qualification (RQ) approved by the GOsC and confers full registration rights to graduating students.
 The M.Ost is also accredited by the GCRN as appropriate for entry to the naturopathic register.
-The academic standards of our degrees are insured by Plymouth University Validation.
+The academic standards of our degrees are insured by the University of Plymouth validation.